 - Stop and shop at Williamsburg Premium Outlets, where you’ll get brands like Coach, Burberry, Kate Spade, Michael Kors, and Polo Ralph Lauren at discounted prices.

-- If you’ve got a green thumb, stop at the Williamsburg Botanical Gardens to view stunning gardens that include a butterfly garden, herb garden, wetlands, and a wildflower meadow.
+- If you’ve got a green thumb, stop at the Williamsburg Botanical Garden to view stunning gardens that include a butterfly garden, herb garden, wetlands, and a wildflower meadow.

 Confined by the James River and the Hampton Roads Harbor, Newport News is a port town through and through.
 Come to this coastal city and get a taste of what makes Virginia’s coastal region so popular.
 Exits 250, 255, 256, and 258 take you to Newport News off of I-64 East.